DRTriton: Large-Scale Synthetic Data Driven Reinforcement Learning for Triton Kernel Generation: Introduction

 \section{Introduction}

 The rapid growth of generative AI has driven the industry to seek highly optimized CUDA kernels to reduce inference costs.
 However, developing efficient CUDA kernels remains a significant challenge even for human experts.
 For instance, the widely used FlashAttention~\cite{dao2022flashattention} library requires years of development effort.
 As new algorithms and models continue to emerge, it is increasingly impractical to manually create optimized CUDA kernels for each one.
-Simplifying the development of CUDA kernels has become a critical challenge in the generative AI industry.
+Automating efficient CUDA kernel development has become a critical need.

 To simplify CUDA kernel development, practitioners often turn to more user-friendly domain-specific languages (DSLs) such as \textit{Triton}~\citep{tillet2019triton}. \textit{Triton} offers an alternative API to CUDA with a PyTorch-like interface, achieving a good balance between development and runtime efficiency.
 Despite this advantage, writing efficient Triton kernels still requires substantial expertise in GPU programming and involves extensive trial and error.
 An automated tool capable of converting PyTorch reference implementations into optimized Triton kernels would therefore greatly alleviate this burden.